Bader Lab

 Infection, innate immunity, and the mechanisms of long-term disease

 The Bader Lab investigates how infection drives tissue injury, inflammatory responses, and long-term disease consequences.
-We combine mechanistic biology with disease-relevant models to understand how innate immune pathways shape host responses in infection and beyond.
+We combine mechanistic biology with disease-relevant models, computational analysis, and AI-enabled research systems to understand how innate immune pathways shape host responses in infection and beyond.

 Research focus